-Do not secure a child restraint in the front passenger's position if your vehicle has rear seats, if a national or local law requires that the top tether be attached, or if the instructions that come with the child restraint say that the top tether must be attached.
-There is no place to attach the top tether in this position.
+Do not secure a child restraint in the right front passenger position or the third row passenger side seating position if your vehicle has a third row seat, if a national or local law requires that the top tether be attached, or if the instructions that come with the child restraint say that the top tether must be attached.
+There is no place to attach the top tether in these positions.

 Accident statistics show that children are safer if they are restrained in the rear rather than the front seat.
-See Where to Put the Restraint on page 58 for additional information.
+See Where to Put the Restraint on page 72 for additional information.

 Securing a Child Restraint Designed for the LATCH System